theshajha/theshajha/_posts/2024-06-04-fractional-cto.md

 - Full integration with team tools and processes
 - Focus on results, not hours

-Interested in discussing further?
-[Drop me a message 📧](mailto:theshajha@gmial.com?subject=Fractional%20CTO)
+Interested in discussing further? [setup a discovery call 📧](https://cal.com/theshajha/fractional-cto)

 ### Advisory Package
 **Renewal:** 3 months